-This is not the first turkey rice casserole I’ve made, and there’s a very good reason for that.
-Each time I come up with a new version, I’m struck by how easy it is to throw in a different combination of spices and vegetables, and be rewarded with a new healthy dinner option.
-It doesn’t hurt that my family always seems to love each turkey rice casserole.
+This is not the first ground turkey casserole with rice I've made, and there's a very good reason for that.
+Each time I come up with a new version, I'm struck by how easy it is to throw in a different combination of spices and vegetables, and be rewarded with a new healthy dinner option.
+It doesn't hurt that my family always seems to love each turkey rice casserole.
 The Greek-style version got them hooked and the teriyaki version carried on the love fest.

 The beauty of these turkey rice casserole recipes is that they all follow the same blueprint, making it very easy to vary the flavors depending on what's available in your kitchen.
 Start by cooking the ground turkey with some chopped onion, add herbs/spices and garlic, then mix in the veggies, a sauce of some sort to stop the casserole from drying out and any other extras that strike your fancy.